 Depression comes in many shapes and forms, as we discuss later – and one of those forms is PDD, or persistent depressive disorder, also known as chronic depression.
 It used to have another old name you might recognize: dysthymia.
 In essence, this is a depressive disorder that goes on for more than two years and doesn’t necessarily carry the severity of a major or “severe” depression.

 Persistent depressive disorder is something you often learn to live with.
 While we’ve spoken of and heard a lot about major depression, wherein a person is suffering from a disorder that renders them incapable of functioning on a normal level due to their depressive thoughts.
 Many people are having high functioning depression symptoms.

 This is where they’re on the spectrum for a depressive disorder but still go on with their day job, making ends meet while functioning on an entirely normal level.
-Their symptoms are there, but they keep the consequences and mental struggle hidden away.
+However, high functioning depression symptoms are there, but they keep the consequences and mental struggle hidden away.

 So, at that point, we have to ask ourselves: is that still a depression?